XLC Artifacts & Templates

 Act Statements provide notice of: (i) the authority of organizations to collect PII; (ii) whether providing PII is mandatory or optional; (iii) the principal purpose(s) for which the PII is to be used; (iv) the intended disclosures (routine uses) of the information; and (v) the consequences of not providing all or some portion of the information requested.
 When information is collected verbally, organizations read a Privacy Act Statement prior to initiating the collection of PII (for example, when conducting telephone interviews or surveys).

-System Security Plan (SSP): Documents the system’s security level and describes managerial, technical and operational security controls.
+System Security Plan (SSP) (ZIP): (ZIP) Documents the system’s security level and describes managerial, technical and operational security controls.
 CFACTS produces an initial SSP, including an initial Risk Assessment (RA) that contains mission/business process risks and the monitoring strategy, for review and approval by the Technical Review Board (TRB).

-Test Case Specification: Describes the purpose of a specific test, identifies the required inputs and expected results, provides step-by-step procedures for executing the test, and outlines the pass/fail criteria for determining acceptance.
+Test Case Specification (DOCX): Describes the purpose of a specific test, identifies the required inputs and expected results, provides step-by-step procedures for executing the test, and outlines the pass/fail criteria for determining acceptance.

-Test Plan: Describes the overall scope, technical and management approach, resources, and schedule for all intended test activities associated with validation testing.
+Test Plan (DOCX): Describes the overall scope, technical and management approach, resources, and schedule for all intended test activities associated with validation testing.
 Also see the CMS Testing Framework document.

-Test Summary Report: Summarizes test activities and results including any variances from expected behavior.
+Test Summary Report (DOCX): Summarizes test activities and results including any variances from expected behavior.

 Training Artifacts: Satisfies the training plan with required products which may include web-based instruction, instructor guides, student guides, exercise materials, and training records.
 Please note that there is no template for this artifact.

-Training Plan: Describes the overall goals, learning objectives, and activities that are to be performed to develop, conduct, control, and evaluate instruction.
+Training Plan (DOCX): Describes the overall goals, learning objectives, and activities that are to be performed to develop, conduct, control, and evaluate instruction.

-User Manual: Explains how a novice business user is to use the automated system or application from a business function perspective.
+User Manual (DOCX): Explains how a novice business user is to use the automated system or application from a business function perspective.

-Version Description Document: Identifies, tracks and controls versions of automated systems and/or applications to be released to the operational environment.
+Version Description Document (DOCX): Identifies, tracks and controls versions of automated systems and/or applications to be released to the operational environment.